 No!
 Here is the opposite!
 A girl in your belly add you beauty, the skin gets lighting and brightness!
 Like you!
 Definitely is a girl!
 She argued.

 That’s fine!
 As I don’t look worse, we should see what nation is the right one.
-In Cuba a girl adds beauty to the mom, in Poland the baby doesn’t take it from parents.
-Although I have my own premonitions, I rather trust in the ultrasound to identify baby’s gender.
+In Cuba, a girl adds beauty to the mom, in Poland the baby doesn’t take it from parents.
+Although I have my own premonitions, I rather trust in the ultrasound to identify the baby’s gender.

 The beginning of the adventures with Cuban medicine.

 Twentieth week of pregnancy and it is time for a mid-echography, a meticulous verification of the internal organs and baby’s size.
 I know exactly what to expect from this exam.
-Each single organ’s name, including other very specific terms in Spanish, like principal placenta, I learned them, in order to understand everything.
+Every single organ’s name, including other very specific terms in Spanish, like principal placenta, I learned them, in order to understand everything.

 At 9:00 AM we are going with a driver to La Palma (The Palm tree), next to Vinales, or rather, nobody out of Pinar del Rio province has any idea where that is.
 Oh!
-A very small Cuban town, with a Hospital that it’s supposes a friend of my family will make me the exams, putting gel and paper during a lot of time to print a picture.
-Yes, but is not that obvious, Vinales nowadays lack of gel, paper and reactive to analyze blood…
+A very small Cuban town, with a Hospital that it supposes a friend of my family will make me the exams, putting gel and paper during a lot of time to paint a picture.
+Yes, but is not that obvious, Vinales nowadays lack gel, paper and reactive to analyze blood…

 It is supposed the hospital from La Palma was clean, balanced and a honey miracle in general.
 It doesn’t have any sense to pay to go to Cira Garcia, they argued.
 All right, let’s try then.

 Smokers like in Vinales before we enter.
 It gets started…First impression?
-A typical policlinic in Cuba, instead of windows they had tin sunblind, very dark the inside and the walls were very irregular, a prison, not a hospital with a good harmony.
+A typical policlinic in Cuba, instead of windows they had tin sunblind, very dark the inside and the walls were very irregular, a prison, not a hospital with good harmony.
 There is no poop but is not madness either.

 George, a friend of the family, full of enthusiasm invites me to enter the room.
 A sheet in the bed and as you can see the purity and freshness are gone for a while « Don’t worry, is from the gel »-He tries to calm me when he perceived my view straight to the spots.

-« Put up your dress and I cover you », he said and he looked me surprised. – Do you understand?
-He asked with sympathy and incertitude to not to offend the Yuma (Cuban slang for tourist).
+« Put up your dress and I cover you », he said and he looked at me surprised. – Do you understand?
+He asked with sympathy and incertitude not to offend the Yuma (Cuban slang for tourist).

--Well, not really, after all we have an ultrasound to do, why do you have to cover me?
+-Well, not really, after all, we have an ultrasound to do, why do you have to cover me?

 -Ah, no!
 I will cover only your underclothes to see nothing but your belly.